Novara-class cruiser: 1917

 The first contact with Allied warships made by the Austro-Hungarian ships were by a group of four French destroyers led by a small Italian scout cruiser, Carlo Mirabello, but the heavier guns of the Austro-Hungarian ships dissuaded the Allied commander, Admiral Alfredo Acton, from pressing an attack.
 They were intercepted shortly afterward by a stronger group of two British protected cruisers, Bristol and Dartmouth, escorted by four Italian destroyers.
 Dartmouth opened fire with her 6 in guns at a range of 10600 yd and Horthy ordered his ships to lay a smoke screen several minutes later.
 Horthy called for reinforcements that came in the form of the armored cruiser Sankt Georg, which sortied with two destroyers and four torpedo boats.
 The heavy smoke nearly caused the three Austrian cruisers to collide, but it shrouded them from the fire from the British ships as they closed range.
 When they emerged, the Austro-Hungarian ships were only about 4900 yd from the British, a range much more suitable for the smaller Austrian guns.

 The three cruisers were gradually drawing away from their pursuers when Novara, leading the Austro-Hungarian fleet, was hit several times.
-Novara's boilers were disabled, leaving her dead in the water, while her executive officer had been killed and Admiral Horthy himself wounded.
+Novara's boilers were disabled, leaving her dead in the water, while her executive officer had been killed and Horthy himself wounded.
 Saida was preparing to take Novara under tow when several Italian destroyers attacked in succession.
 The weight of fire from the three cruisers prevented the Italians from closing to torpedo range, and they scored no hits.
 With covering fire being provided by Sankt Georg, Saida took Novara under tow for the voyage back to port.
 The four cruisers assembled in line-ahead formation, with Sankt Georg the last vessel in the line, to cover the other three ships.
 Later in the afternoon, the old coastal defense ship Budapest and three more torpedo boats joined the ships to strengthen the escort.
 During the battle, Helgoland under the command of Erich von Heyssler, fired 1,052 shells from her guns.
 Heyssler received the Order of Leopold with crossed swords in recognition of his leadership during the battle.
 By 6:40 pm all three Novara-class cruisers were back at Cattaro, and after a week of repairs Novara was once again ready for action.